Dendy: Beginning

 In 1992, Russian entrepreneur Viktor Savyuk approached Steepler, a company primarily focused on distributing Hewlett-Packard products and localizing the Windows 3.x operating system using the CyrWin package.
 Savyuk proposed the development and sale of television game consoles and interchangeable game cartridges under the Dendy brand.
 The company's founders, who were also doing in system integration, recognized the potential for expansion into the gaming industry.
 As a result, Steepler established a "Video Games Department" (Отдел видеоигр) in September 1992, with Savyuk joining the newly formed division.

 While searching for potential partners, Steepler did not pursue selling Nintendo's original Famicom, as Nintendo showed no interest in the Commonwealth of Independent States market and their consoles were three times more expensive than bootleg clones.
 Instead, Savyuk established connections with Taiwanese manufacturers, eventually leading to Steepler's deal with TXC Corporation, which produced Famiclones sold under the Micro Genius brand.
 The first console sold by Steepler under the Dendy brand was the Micro Genius IQ-501 model, marketed as the Dendy Classic.
-When choosing the brand name, Savyuk selected the English word for Dandy, referring to a man who pays meticulous attention to aesthetic appearance, behavior, and refined speech.
+When choosing the brand name, Savyuk selected the English word "dandy", referring to a man who pays meticulous attention to aesthetic appearance, behavior, and refined speech.
 The letter "a" was replaced with "e" for easier reading in Russian.
 The logo was set in Cooper Black font in red.

 Russian artist Ivan Maximov designed the mascot for the Dendy console, which featured a small elephant.
 The console was promoted through a television advertisement in Russia with the "Dendy, Dendy, we all love Dendy!
 Dendy — everybody plays!" slogan.
 The musical group "Neschastny Sluchay" played a significant role in the commercial's creation.
 Keyboardist Sergey Chekryzhov composed the music, while guitarist Andrey Guvakov developed the slogan.
 The group also contributed to the commercial's animation.
 The advertisement was broadcast through Video International company two weeks before the product launch.